Single-unit study

 AMN445 Meaningful Marketing: Value Creation and Customer Engagement

-This unit provides an introduction to basic concepts, principles and activities of customer-driven marketing at post-graduate level.
-Some of the principal topics include value-based marketing, strategic marketing planning, consumer behaviour, segmenting and targeting markets, and marketing mix decisions.
-The overall objective of this unit is to provide each student with a working knowledge of the marketing function, its strategic importance for value creation, its relationship to other internal and external functions, its role in business plans, and its execution.
+This unit will provide you with an introduction to the fundamental concepts, principles and activities of customer-driven marketing at post-graduate level.
+Principal topics you will explore include value-based marketing, strategic marketing planning, consumer behaviour, segmenting and targeting markets, and marketing mix decisions.
+The overall objective of this unit is to provide you with a working knowledge of the marketing function, its strategic importance for value creation, its relationship to other internal and external functions, its role in business plans, and its execution.

 AMN449 Marketing Revolutionary Social Change